bcjuang/Coursera--Introduction_to_Data_Science_in_Python/README.md

 # Coursera-Introduction_to_Data_Science_in_Python
-Introduction to Data Science in Python by University of Michigan
+Introduction to Data Science in Python by Christopher Brooks, University of Michigan